-Medium Density Areas and High Density Areas
+3.4.2.3 Medium Density Areas and High Density Areas

-The Medium Density and High Density Areas are located adjacent to the Toowong centre, and close to rail stations at Milton and Auchenflower.
-While the increased population in these areas will be encouraged to use public transport, it is assumed that they will also create additional travel demand on the local and regional road network.
-Given their proximity to activity centres, the High Density Areas will also require good quality active transport linkages to realise the full benefit of their location.
+The Medium Density Areas and High Density Areas are located adjacent to the Toowong centre (not shown on report figures as these particular locations are outside the Study Corridor) and close to rail stations at Milton and Auchenflower.
+While the increased population in these areas would be encouraged to use public transport, it is assumed that they would also create additional travel demand on the local and regional road network.
+Given their proximity to activity centres, the High Density Areas would also require good quality active transport linkages to realise the full benefit of their location.